How can I communicate better with my loved one who has Alzheimer's?

 - Try to anticipate and address needs or concerns proactively.

 - Listen and communicate patiently; try to reduce the frustrations the person may feel from not being able to communicate effectively.

 - Use memory cues - verbal, visual, auditory - to help the person stay on track during conversations or day-to-day tasks.
 For example, place clothes prominently in plain sight, in the order in which they should be put on, or visually guide the person during dressing.

-- Write notes to the person to remind him/her to do routine tasks, and provide clear, written directions for accomplishing tasks.
+- During the early stages of the disease, write notes to the person to remind him/her to do routine tasks, and provide clear, written directions for accomplishing tasks.

 What communication techniques work best?

 A number of specific communication techniques have been shown to be effective in reducing problematic behaviors and improving day-to-day functioning of people with Alzheimer's and other dementias:

 - Reality therapy: Interact with the afflicted person within his or her own frame of reference for the world, even if it has little to do with reality.